futurelucas4502/light-electron-renderer/README.md

 Work in progress!

-The goal of this project is to create a fully functional view renderer similair to that of express that can support: ejs, pug, haml, squirelly and many other templating libraries
+The goal of this project is to create a fully functional view renderer similair to that of express that can support: ejs, pug, haml, squirrelly and many other templating libraries

 The idea here is that you use this and parse the `require('some-templating-language')` into this as well as the name of the render function e.g. if it was ejs it would be `renderFile` hopefully that makes sense if not take a look at the examples in the examples folder